'Clean Coal' Technologies, Carbon Capture & Sequestration

 Rest of world

 In Australia the $240 million Callide Oxyfuel project in Queensland aims to demonstrate oxyfuel capture technology retrofitted to a 30 MW unit of an existing coal-fired power plant and to research how it might be applied to new power stations.
-The first liquid CO2 was produced in December 2012.
-The plant is now fully operational and will run for an extended test period until November 2014.
-CS Energy is leading the project and is working closely with an international team of partners including IHI Corporation (Japan), J-Power (Japan), Mitsui & Company (Japan), and Xstrata Coal.
+The plant was commissioned in 2012 and was to run for an extended test period until November 2014.
+By mid-2013 the project had demonstrated CO2 capture rates from the oxyfuel flue gas stream to the CO2 capture plant in excess of 85%, and produced a high quality CO2 product suitable for geological storage.
+The project achieved more than 10,000 hours of oxy-combustion and more than 5,000 hours of carbon capture from Callide A. The plant was then decommissioned.
+CS Energy led the project and is working closely with an international team of partners including IHI Corporation (Japan), J-Power (Japan), Mitsui & Company (Japan), and Xstrata Coal.

 In conventional plants coal, often pulverised, is burned with excess air (to give complete combustion), resulting in very dilute carbon dioxide at the rate of 800 to 1200 g/kWh.

 Gasification converts the coal to burnable gas with the maximum amount of potential energy from the coal being in the gas.

 In Integrated Gasification Combined Cycle (IGCC) the first gasification step is pyrolysis, from 400°C up, where the coal in the absence of oxygen rapidly gives carbon-rich char and hydrogen-rich volatiles.

 In the second step the char is gasified from 700°C up to yield gas, mostly CO, leaving ash.
 With oxygen feed, the gas is not diluted with nitrogen.